aleopinion/Kubernetes-Setting-Cluster-Environment/Kubernetes Cluster setup commands.md

 cd
 ```

-**25. => In this next command below, you are telling the k8s installation process to continue or pass should**
+**25. => To Install Kubeadm, Kubelet, and kubectl.
+In this next command below, you are telling the k8s**
-**it experience anything or an error that might disrupt the process.**
+**installation process to continue or pass should, in case it experiences anything or an error that might disrupt the process.**
 ```
 yum install -y kubelet kubeadm kubectl --disableexcludes=kubernetes
 ```